-Over 45 million Americans are tormented with allergies and 24 million deal with asthma.
-So in May, we want to help you stop the sneezes for FREE.
-Call Comfort Masters Service Experts Heating & Air Conditioning today to get a NO-CHARGE home air quality and comfort analysis at 847-250-6729 or schedule your appointment online
+Over 45 million Americans are tormented with allergies and 24 million are affected by asthma.
+So in May, we're calling out sneezes so you can call in the Experts, for FREE.
+Call Comfort Masters Service Experts right now to get a FREE home air quality and comfort analysis at 847-250-6729 or schedule your appointment online

 .
 Your free air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Learn more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional tips from Comfort Masters Service Experts Heating & Air Conditioning:
+Here are some more tips from Comfort Masters Service Experts:

 If your or your loved ones’ immune systems are compromised or not as strong as desired, investing in a HEPA (High Efficiency Particular Air) filtration system may be the choice for you.
-Even if you feel like your allergies are pretty mild, people are often shocked by the nearly sudden change in how they feel after moving to a more efficient air filtration system.
+Even if you feel like your allergies are pretty mild, people are often surprised by the nearly sudden change in how they feel after moving to a high-efficiency air filtration system.

-If you aren’t sure if such a high-performing air filtration system is a perfect fit for your home, there are a multitude of options to choose from when it comes to improving your indoor air quality.
+If you don’t feel like such a high-performing air filtration system is a perfect fit for your home, there are a multitude of options to choose from when it comes to improving your home’s air quality.
 Below are several options of air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These products help exterminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
-According to a review, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
-Buying a UV light system helps to kill off these allergens and keep your indoor air healthy.
+These UV lights help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a review, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their HVAC systems.
+Installing a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
-Furthermore, too much humidity can encourage the growth of dust mites and microbes, intensifying your allergies.
+Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
+Furthermore, too much humidity can increase the growth of dust mites and microbes, intensifying your allergies.

-Help better the quality of your indoor air with Comfort Masters Service Experts Heating & Air Conditioning.
-Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help better the quality of your indoor air with Comfort Masters Service Experts.
+Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.